Cassumbra/dod-ecsrii-community/README.md

 ### DUAL WIELD [NERF]

-- -20 EDR given on 1st level.
+- -20 Enemy Dodge Reduction given on 1st level.
-- Each successive level gives +5 EDR (net total of +0 over the entire tree.)
+- Each successive level gives +5 Enemy Dodge Reduction (net total of +0 over the entire tree.)
 - The 3rd level of Deadshot gives less stats and now offers Inverse Minion Law, which checks to see how many enemies are around you each time you get hit and gives bonuses based on the number of enemies within the surrounding 8 squares.

 ### DEADSHOT [CHANGE]